Samkth123/KTH-md/CC.md

 Ex: Iron mining company seen revenue drop 30% last year despite heavy investments, what could explain that?

 #### Frameworks
 Frameworks are decision making plans - a list of questions you need to answered to make a decision and a systematic way of making sense of them.
 #### Hypothesis testing
+Serveres to test the hypotheses you organized and prioritized when brainstorming.
+These tests need to be rigorous but also practical.

 ### Analysis-related Building blocks
 #### Estimations
+Market sizing etc...
 #### Quantitative Analyses
 #### Chart Interpretation